Read an important announcement about Bitcoin from Bitcoin.com

 The Bitcoin whitepaper, Bitcoin: A Peer-to-Peer Electronic Cash System, was published in 2008 by Satoshi Nakamoto.

-Bitcoin is revolutionizing the $1.8 trillion global payments industry and people around the world are rethinking the meaning of their money.
+Bitcoin is revolutionizing the global payments industry and people around the world are rethinking the meaning of their money.
 Moreover, the underlying technology and network that process Bitcoin transactions, known as blockchain, is transforming industries as varied as banking, farming, logistics, healthcare, elections and manufacturing, to name a few.

 How To Use This Guide